versatica/mediasoup/doc/Building.md

 It is not necessary for normal usage of mediasoup as a dependency.

+Other than that and normal `cargo` commands, see `npm run release:rust:check` and `npm run release:rust` above.

 ## Python Invoke and `tasks.py` file

 mediasoup uses Python [Invoke](https://www.pyinvoke.org) library for managing and organizing tasks in the `worker` folder (mediasoup worker C++ subproject). `Invoke` is basically a replacemente of `make` + `Makefile` written in Python. mediasoup automatically installs `Invoke` in a local custom path during the installation process (in both Node and Rust) so the user doesn't need to worry about it.